ghiscoding/Angular-Slickgrid/README.md

 [![Vitest](https://img.shields.io/badge/tested%20with-vitest-fcc72b.svg?logo=vitest)](https://vitest.dev/)
 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

-## Project is moving under [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) repo
+## Project got moved under [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) repo
 > [!CAUTION]
 > This project (and all other supported frameworks) got moved into the [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) project.
 > From v9.0 and above, any new code change will happen strictly and only under the [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) project and no longer in here.
-> Note that Angular-Slickgrid installation remains the same `npm install angular-slickgrid`, head over to [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) for more details.
+> Note that Angular-Slickgrid installation remains the same as before `npm install angular-slickgrid`, head over to [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal) for more details and latest codebase.

 ### Brief introduction
 One of the best JavasSript data grid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to the Angular world.
 SlickGrid beats most other data grids in terms of features, customizability and performance (running smoothly with even a million rows).
 Angular-Slickgrid is a wrapper on top of [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) (which is a dependency), in the early beginning we used the `6pac/SlickGrid` fork but that was dropped in >=[v7.0](https://github.com/ghiscoding/Angular-Slickgrid/releases/tag/v7.0.3) since Slickgrid-Universal is now a standalone project.
 SlickGrid was also recently rewritten with browser native code (no more ~jQuery~ 🎉).